IBM/operand-deployment-lifecycle-manager/docs/common-service-integration.md

 # End to end test

-**Note:** before run the e2e test, user have to push your own CSV package to source. more information see [Push the operator to quay.io](#push-the-operator-to-quayio).
+**Note:** before running the e2e test, users have to push your own CSV package to Quay.io. more information see [Push the operator to quay.io](#push-the-operator-to-quayio).

-## 1. Create OperatorSource in the Openshift cluster
+## 1. Create an OperatorSource in the Openshift cluster

-Open OCP console, click the `Plus` button on top right and paste following content, then click `Create`.
+Open OCP console, click the `Plus` button on the top right and paste the following content, then click `Create`.

 ```yaml
 apiVersion: operators.coreos.com/v1